vlazzarini/vlazzarini.github.io/_posts/2023-01-02-Introducing-litePlay.md

 giving us an arpeggio.
-We should note the polymorphism here: by asking more than one sound out of an instrument, we get them at the same time (and held until we tell it to stop playing); conversely, when we ask the system to play, it gives us the sounds in a sequence (each lasting for the same duration).
+We should note the polymorphism here: by asking more than one sound out of an instrument, we get them at the same time (and held until we tell it to stop playing); conversely, when we ask the system to play something, it gives us the sounds in a sequence (each lasting for the same duration).
 It is important to note that the `what` is a generic attribute that can be made to fit whatever specification we want.
 Although we have used the conventions of scientific pitch notation